joshuakraitberg/Portfolio/Artifacts/README.md

 ## Critical Security Flaws Discovered at Seneca College
   * This is ongoing.
 Top secret critical flaws were found, currently being reported.
-  * As of January 2018 flaws have been monkey patched so I will continure to withhold.
+  * As of January 2018 flaws have been monkey patched so I will continue to withhold.

 ## Propsed Degree Program Site Visit
 In 2018 Seneca College proposed a new Data science degree program.
 I, along with several other students met with the Post-Secondary Quality Assessment Board (Ministry).
 We had lunch and discussed the program proposal.